Mulled wine: 12 surprising health benefits of our favourite festive drink

-It may help slow down ageing
+1. It may help slow down ageing

-A 2017 study from the Virginia Tech Carilion Research Institute found that Resveratrol, a polyphenolic compound found naturally in the skin of red grapes, may help to slow down the body’s ageing process.
+A 2017 study from the Virginia Tech Carilion Research Institute found that resveratrol, a polyphenolic compound found naturally in the skin of red grapes, may help to slow down the body’s ageing process.

-Resveratrol is one in a number of antioxidants in red wine that can fight aging and age-related diseases such as heart disease and stroke.
+Resveratrol is one in a number of antioxidants in red wine that can fight ageing and age-related diseases such as heart disease and stroke.
 So as you savour that glass of Merlot, you may be giving your body an anti-ageing boost.

 Resveratrol may be helpful when it comes to your memory, too.